enclave-alistair/gh-actions-enclave/README.md

 The enclave setup in this test, done from the [Enclave Portal](https://portal.enclave.io):

 - An on-prem web-server running in my network, running enclave, and tagged with `gh-test-server`.
 DNS configured to give it the name `on-prem-server.enclave`.
-- An automatic enrolment key (`GH Actions Test Runner`), that auto-tags anything enrolled with that key with `gh-runner`.
+- An ephemeral enrolment key (`GH Actions Test Runner`), that auto-tags anything enrolled with that key with `gh-runner`.
 - A policy `CI -> OnPrem`, that says anything tagged with `gh-runner` can connect to `gh-test-server`.

 That config is all that's needed; once the runner starts, it auto-enrols, policy defines it should connect to the on prem server, and it does so.

-The system is revoked via our public APIs at the end of the run so it doesn't use up an available seat.
+We use an ephemeral enrolment key, so when the runner stops, the system is removed from your organisation.